jgranstrom/sass-extract/README.md

 A local variable is only accessible from within the selector where it is declared and from children to that selector.

-Currently sass-vars supports extraction of global variables only.
+Currently sass-extract supports extraction of global variables only.
 Local variables based on selectors and APIs to utilize them is on the roadmap.
 Global variables is however covers the most likely use cases of this tool at this point, and thus made sense to be the fundamental first feature.

 ##### Overrides

 Variables in sass can be overridden any number of times and across multiple files when using `@import`.
 A variable can only have one final value within its context, but intermediate values can be assigned to separate variables in order to be retained.

-**sass-vars** will always extract the final computed value of a variable, no matter the number of overrides.
+**sass-extract** will always extract the final computed value of a variable, no matter the number of overrides.
 This means however that variables can have multiple different expressions and be specified in multiple files, while still always having one value.

 ```scss
 // styleA.scss